hornjo/haproxy_installation/README.md

 - **haproxy_installation_keepalived_notify_master**: Commands or script executed when the master gets notified, only optional.
 - **haproxy_installation_keepalived_failover_file_path**: Path of a file which could optionally be copied to the remote host.
 This allows to copy a script which could get used as a failover script in combination with the notify_master.
 - **haproxy_installation_keepalived_unicast_ip**: Sets the ip on which the keepalived listens, only optional.
 If not defined the inventory IPs/hostname will be used.
+Should be used as host var!
 - **haproxy_installation_keepalived_unicast_peers**: A list of ips of the keepalived peers, only optional.
 If not defined the inventory IPs/hostname will be used.
+Should be used as host var!

 ## Dependencies